 Keeping your blood sugar well-controlled is a vital part of protecting your feet from potentially dangerous complications.
 That’s because high blood sugar can damage your nerves, reducing their ability to send the appropriate signals to your brain.

-Diabetic nerve damage, known as neuropathy, commonly affects the nerves in the legs and feet.
+Diabetic nerve damage, commonly referred to as neuropathy, primarily affects the nerves in the legs and feet.
 When your body has trouble interpreting signals sent from your nerves to your brain, you can lose some sensation in your extremities, particularly your legs and feet.

 Signs of diabetic neuropathy to look out for: